FAFSA Updates for 2024-25

 Create Your FSA ID

 Anyone reporting financial information on the FAFSA (students, parents, spouses) is required to have an individual FSA ID.
-If you haven’t already, be sure you and your contributors create one before the 2024-25 FAFSA becomes available.
+If you haven’t already, be sure you and your contributors create one.

 Students and contributors can create an FSA ID and set up their accounts on the Federal Student Aid website.